qinism-linbiaoism/sdv-m1do-containers-project/README.md

 Use `cargo run` to start the dev environment.

-You can also install [cargo-watch](https://crates.io/crates/cargo-watch) to watche over your project's source for changes, and runs Cargo commands when they occur : `cargo-watch -x run`.
+You can also install [cargo-watch](https://crates.io/crates/cargo-watch) to watch over your project's source for changes, and runs Cargo commands when they occur : `cargo-watch -x run`.

 ### Web